MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

 The JULES release must be completed first and all jules-shared metadata changes from the JULES repository must be centrally installed before progressing.

 * First switch to the UM branch.
-* Check that the metadata meet the Rose standards.
+* Check that the metadata meets the Rose standards: run ``rose config-dump -C rose-meta``.
 Do this before running release_new_version, so that any metadata errors are fixed before the new vnX.Y metadata directories are created, otherwise you'll have to check both vnX.Y and HEAD.
-Run ``rose config-dump -C rose-meta``.

   * Run ``fcm diff`` on HEAD.
 Are the changes sensible?
 They often just involve moving sections of meta-data to be in the correct alphabetical order.
 However, `UM:#1824 <https://code.metoffice.gov.uk/trac/um/ticket/1824>`_ added comments for some additional triggers ([43853]) to circumvent a ​bug in Rose.
 Running config-dump will move the location of these comments to the bottom of the that item's metadata.
 Check for any moved references to "issue 2107" (there should be 4 of them) and put them back in the right places by hand, by referring to an unaltered copy of the trunk.